allexs82/MC-PVZ-Mod-Fabric-old/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: allexs82

 ---

-**Describe the bug**
+**Description:**
-A clear and concise description of what the bug is.
+[Provide a clear and concise description of the bug you encountered.]

-**To Reproduce**
+**Steps to Reproduce:**
-Steps to reproduce the behavior:
+1. [List the steps to reproduce the bug, starting with the first action.]
-Write down what you need to do to repeat the bug.
+2.
+3.
+4.

-**Expected behavior**
+**Expected Behavior:**
-A clear and concise description of what you expected to happen.
+[Explain what you expected to happen when you performed the steps above.]

-**Screenshots**
+**Actual Behavior:**
+[Describe what actually happened, including any error messages or unexpected behavior.]

+**Screenshots/Logs:**
-If applicable, add screenshots to help explain your problem.
+[If applicable, attach screenshots or error logs (.minecraft/logs or .minecraft/crash_reports) to help illustrate the issue.]

-**Please attach the log file:**
- 1. Go to Minecraft installation folder.
- 2. Click on 'crash-reports' or 'logs' if game didn't crash.
- 3. Open latest log file.
- 4. Attach file to report.
+**System Information:**
+- Operating System: [e.g., Windows 10, macOS, Linux]
+- Minecraft Client Version: [if applicable]
+- Mod Version: [if known]
+- Java Version: [if applicable]
+- Any other relevant information:

-**Additional context**
+**Additional Context:**
-Add any other context about the problem here.
+[Provide any additional information or context that may be helpful in diagnosing the issue.]

+**Possible Fix:**
+[If you have a suggestion for how to fix the bug, you can provide it here.]

+**Is this issue reproducible?**
+[Indicate whether the issue is consistently reproducible, or if it occurred only once.]

+**Attachments:**
+[Attach any relevant files or documents that may help in understanding and resolving the bug.]